 Around 1.5 km you will reach a plateau.
 Sigh!
 Breathe!
 The rocky pathway undulates so watch your step.
 From here look up and take in the great views of the snow-capped mountains.

 2-3 Km Beautiful Scenery, Plateau before Incline

-There are multiple creek crossings prior to second ascent.
-Second ascent begins just before the 3 km mark.
+There are multiple creek crossings prior to the second ascent.
+The second ascent begins just before the 3 km mark.
 It is a steep incline (nothing like your first km) compacted dirt and rock path with large sections of rock stairs.
 It zigzags the way up the mountain.
-At the top is where we got our first glimpse of snow up-close which made for some fun snow play penguining down the glacier.
+At the top is where we got our first glimpse of snow up-close which made for some fun snow play penguin action down the glacier.

 4 km Glaciers, Creeks and views